graphaware/neo4j-logging-logstash-elk/README.md

 ### 3) Code (NOTE: Still being validated)
 --------------------
-In order for the logstash-logback-encoder to broadcast to ELK the SLF4j logging framework must be used rather than GraphAware's typically used org.neo4j.logging.Log and com.graphaware.common.log.LoggerFactory.
+In order for the logstash-logback-encoder to broadcast to ELK, the SLF4j logging framework must be used rather than GraphAware's typically used org.neo4j.logging.Log and com.graphaware.common.log.LoggerFactory or Neo4j's logging classes.

 This means your project should use:
 ```